saltyrtc/saltyrtc-meta/Protocol.md

 * An initiator MUST include the *task* (without an *s*) field and set it to the name of the SaltyRTC task protocol it has chosen from the list the responder provided.
+* If an offered task requires additional data, both clients SHALL set the *data* field to a dictionary/an object containing the corresponding task's names as keys and another dictionary/object as the task's value.
+The content of these dictionary/objects depends on the task and SHALL be specified by the task's protocol specification.
+For each task, there MUST be a field in the *data* field.
+The task's data value MAY be `null`/`None` if not used.

 When the client receives an 'auth' message, it MUST check the following fields: